 This image will instantly appear as your new macOS user account and login image and when changing users in the Fast User Switching menu.

 Again, this profile image is not the same thing as your iCloud profile image and it won’t replace the photo on your contact card in Contacts, unless there’s none set.

-The profile image for your OS X user account is used to identify you on the OS X login screen, on the boot screen and in System Preferences → Users & Groups.
+The profile image for your user account is used to identify you on the login screen, on the boot screen and in System Preferences → Users & Groups.

-You can change profile pictures for other OS X users on your computer provided you have their admin privileges.
+You can change profile pictures for other users on your computer provided you have their admin privileges.

 Need help?
 Ask iDB!

 Not sure how to do certain things on your Apple device?